nicsure/nicfw2docs/programmer_radio_protocol.md

 ### NOP - Packet ID `0x00`

-- Does nothing, primarily used to keep the communication link active (both directions).
+- Does nothing, primarily used to keep the communication link active and in sync (both directions).

 ### Ping - Packet IDs `0x01` & `0x02`